arg289/FIGS/README.md

 ## Importance of Figs in Culture

 Figs are well documented in antiquity given their very early domestication.
 They have a significant and illustrious history of interaction with humans that spans back thousands of years.
 It is claimed that Alexander the Great camped his army beneath the branches of an enormous Indian Banyan or F. Benghalensis.
 Plato extolled the virtues of the fig to his students and was known by the epithet of “fig eater”  because of his great love for them.
-The founders of Rome, Romulus and Remus, were said to have been suckled beneath a wild fig tree, the F. Ruminalis.
+The founders of Rome, Romulus and Remus, were said to have been suckled beneath a wild fig tree, the F. Ruminalis[^6].

 <param ve-image
        label="Kalamata String Figs. In ancient times, figs would often be strung together in a similar manner to this to aid with portability "